|ONCE FALLEN ANNOTATED TABLE OF CONTENTS

 Introduction: Fallen hope?

-February 20, 2000.
-I merely died in a figurative sense; in the dark of night, I was taken from my bed, arrested, and
+20, 2000.
+I merely died in a figurative sense; in the dark of night, I was taken from my bed, arrested, and charged with a

-charged with a sex crime.
-Like the chapters of a book, every major milestone in closes an old chapter of a person’s life
+sex crime.
+Like the chapters of a book, every major milestone in closes an old chapter of a person’s life and lays the

-name.
-Sadly, the milestone that defines my life in the eyes of society is a single regrettable event with a terrible
+milestone that defines my life in the eyes of society is a single regrettable event with a terrible consequence, a criminal

 REGISTERED SEX OFFENDER